masc-ucsc/livehd/docs/Usage.md

       ```$ cd yosys```
   - Find the Yosys commit LiveHD uses and check out that commit
       ```git checkout `$ grep -C2 BUILD.yosys <absolute path to LiveHD>/WORKSPACE  | grep commit | cut -d\" -f2` ```
-  - Tell Yosys the compiler we want to compile it
+  - Tell Yosys the compiler we want to use
       ```$ make config-gcc``` (if using gcc)
       ```$ make config-clang``` (if using clang)
-  - Make Yosys
+  - Build Yosys
       ```$ make -j<number of CPU cores * 2>```
   - Install Yosys
       ```$ sudo make install```